mattkeys/Advanced-Custom-Fields-Font-Awesome/readme.txt

 === Filters ===

+* **ACFFA_always_enqueue_fa**: Return true to always enqueue FontAwesome on the frontend, even if no ACF FontAwesome fields are in use on the page.
+This will enqueue FontAwesome in the header instead of the footer.
 * **ACFFA_override_version**: Use to override the default FontAwesome icon version (latest).
 Return any valid version number from [jsDelivr](https://www.jsdelivr.com/projects/fontawesome)
 * **ACFFA_admin_enqueue_fa**: Return false to stop enqueueing FontAwesome in the admin area.
 Useful if you already have FontAwesome enqueued by some other means.
 * **ACFFA_load_chosen**: Return false to stop loading the [Chosen JS](https://harvesthq.github.io/chosen/) library in the admin area.
 Used in v4 of ACF only.
 * **ACFFA_get_icons**: Filter the array of icons and icon details loaded from the database
 * **ACFFA_get_fa_url**: Filter the URL used for enqueuing FontAwesome in the frontend and admin areas of the site.